Things to Do at Terracotta Army

 What to See & Do

-Pit 3 - The Command Post
+Pit 3, The Command Center

-Bronze Chariots Exhibition
+Bronze Chariots Exhibition Hall

 Practical Information